 (137) The independence requirements for Directors contained in the 2018 Corporate Governance Code are described in the sections of the Report specifically on the Code recommendations, the governance choices made by Eni's Board of Directors and the requirements for Directors.
 As regards Eni's governance decisions in this area, the Board of Statutory Auditors feels that the limit of 30% established by the Board for additional remuneration that could compromise independence (see Criterion 3.C.1, letter d) of the 2018 Corporate Governance Code) does not include any remuneration received by the Statutory Auditors for positions held on the control bodies of subsidiaries of Eni, taking due account of the 1997 Consob recommendation on the "group statutory auditor".
 In any case, the appointment of statutory auditors in group companies takes place in compliance with the provisions and limits on the maximum number of offices provided for by the internal regulations governing the composition of the control bodies of subsidiaries.
 Furthermore, the aforementioned limit does not include the remuneration received by the Statutory Auditor for serving as members of the 231 Supervisory Body of Eni SpA.
 This application method is highlighted in the text of the 2018 Corporate Governance Code published on the Company's website.
-The assessment of the independence requirements carried out in accordance with the aforementioned application method.
+The assessment of the independence requirements carried out in Rebruary 2021 also took into account the provisions of the new Corporate Governance Code and has been carried out in accordance with the aforementioned application method.